 Grain mites are small, pale grayish soft-bodied creatures almost microscopic in size.
 They are often found in stored grain and eventually may be brought into the home in grain food products.
 In damp conditions, they build up rapidly to populations that make infested foot seem to be alive with the mites.
 Mites spell trouble for humans.
 They carry tapeworm and cause kidney and skin problems.
 Grocer’s itch is a severe dermatitis caused by mites.

 Cheese Skippers, also called Ham Skippers, are flies that receive their name from the unusual ability of the larvae to propel themselves through the air.
 The flies, which feed on decaying matter, are often found in salted meat and overripe cheeses.
 Unintentional human ingestion of cheese skipper larvae causes the maggots to pass through the digestive system, leading to serious intestinal lesions that result in a variety of gastric symptoms.
 They are often cited as a cause of accidental enteric (intestinal) myiasis where the fly larvae invade living tissue.
 Insect groups similar to the cheese skippers include black scavenger flies, eye gnats, and small fruit flies.

 For pantry pest prevention tips, or for help with other forms of pest control in your home, contact the professionals at Cowleys Pest Services.
-We proudly offer our pest control service in Edison, Brick, Trenton, Toms River, Brick, Lakewood, Freehold, Piscataway, New Brunswick, Princeton, Jackson and surrounding New Jersey.
+We proudly offer our pest control service in Lakewood, Woodbridge, Edison, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction and surrounding New Jersey.